ersc-docs/ersc-docs.github.io/pages/faq.md

 <details markdown="block">
 <summary>I cannot enter Evergaols that have Stonesword Keys!</summary>

-> Known bug, for now - cannot be done.
+> Known bug, for now - can be done solo, but not in session with other people.
 </details>

 <details markdown="block">